WernerLars/Masterarbeit/_05_Experiments/_05_Experiments.md

 Here Experiments with different Datasets and visualisations are stored.
+Only Run one Experiment at once, because of multiprocessing.